 This website has a section called Lung Cancer 101 for new patients.
 It also discusses the different types of lung cancer, as well as diagnosis, treatment, symptoms, and staging.
 At the site, you can sign up for the newsletter or order free copies of CancerCare publications and education booklets.
 You can also visit the online support groups.

-Contains detailed explanation of how the lungs work, access statistics on various types of cancer, and view information on the symptoms, diagnosis, and treatment of lung cancer.
+Contains a detailed explanation of how the lungs work, access statistics on various types of cancer, and view information on the symptoms, diagnosis, and treatment of lung cancer.
 Visitors can also subscribe to the group’s newsletter or read lung cancer news online.

 Oral Cancer (Head & Neck)